wvengen/LGIportal/INSTALL.md

 2. Create initial tables from db.sql

-2. Configure database access details in inc/db.php
+2. Configure database access details in lgi.config.php If you want to put database details in a more secure place (outside the web server's document root), require() that file from lgi.config.php instead.
-     If you want to put db.php in a more secure place (like outside Apache's document root), configure the new path in lgi.config.php
+     This is highly recommended for production installations.

 Configuring the portal